Our Team

 Board Member

-Mike joined the board of Bowel Cancer New Zealand in September 2024 and brings a skillset of governance, executive management and organisational growth to the board.
-This skillset has been gained across a number of different sectors and from both commercial and not-for-profit organisations.
-Having direct experiences in organisations ranging from start-ups through to over $300m in turnover, Mike knows about the challenges and opportunities that exist with all types of organisations.
+Mike joined the board in September 2024 and brings a skillset of governance, executive management and organisational growth.
+Having direct experience in organisations ranging from start-ups through to over $300m in turnover, Mike knows about the challenges and opportunities that exist.
+He is now focused solely on the healthcare sector within his professional life.

 Edward Watson